Post-treatment: What to expect

 Revolutionary 3D Compression Stocking Technology

-Prior to any treatment with The Vein institute from our Sydney clinic; you will be 3D measured by Bauerfeind’s Bodytronic 600 digital measurement system.
+Also, prior to any treatment in our Sydney clinic; you will be 3D measured by Bauerfeind’s Bodytronic 600 digital measurement system.
 The Bodytronic will take an extremely accurate measurement of your legs.
-The 3D model of your leg instantly generated by the system coupled with numerous measurement data then forms the basis of an accurate choice of compression stockings for you.
+The system will instantly generate a 3D model of your leg as well as numerous measurement data.
+This will then form the basis of an accurate choice of compression stockings for you.